-Answer - Collins Aero and P&W: metrics are used and management encourages analysts to run them in a rhythm (at least monthly, sometimes more frequently) to be able to fix issues timely/quickly.
+Answer - Metrics are used and management encourages analysts to run them in a rhythm (at least monthly, sometimes more frequently) to be able to fix issues timely/quickly.
 Metrics are also used internally for surveillance and as conversation starters.
 The downside of the metrics is there are only so many that are automated so you can quickly achieve results on those, but the manual ones are harder to run more frequently.

-Scrappy: DECMs are mainly looking at the health of the schedule and there has been so much hype around the metrics that we have lost some of the execution metrics to see how the schedule is performing.
+Also, DECMs are mainly looking at the health of the schedule and there has been so much hype around the metrics that we have lost some of the execution metrics to see how the schedule is performing.